How to Avoid and Repair Heat Damage

 Use a Heat Protectant

-Every time you use a hot tool, protect hair by using a heat-protectant spray.
+Every time you use a hot tool, protect your hair by using a heat-protectant spray.
 These heat-resistant styling products work by slowing heat conduction from the styling tool to your hair.
 However, heat protectants won’t completely defend your hair against damage, so it’s still wise to use hot tools sparingly.

 Don’t Heat-Style Damp Hair